 Plated garment impregnated with human cadaver fungi, & forensic burial maps of cadavers after exhumation, pencil on graph paper.

 El tiempo pasa y no perdona takes the components of the human cadaver and its relationship to its environmental terrain as prime tech-mediums, through forensic training in outdoor human remains recovery & human decomposition.
 The drawings serve as documents of the forensic process of exhuming and mapping a corpse from its burial site, re-mapping the coordinate points of the burial cadaver in the actual centimeter measured.
 The drawings also emphasize a type of geographical map, blurring the land and body, marking corporal limbs, animal scavengers, insects; even sky and roots through visual text, imitating a constellation guide between these various worlds.
 The plated garment is impregnated with a degraded residue mixture of cultivated fungi, and maggot exoskeletons from these human cadavers.
-This object continues to “live” outside of the corpse, worn once during Operation Psychopomp at a Houston nightclub, releasing its bacterial odor in whiffs into the atmosphere.
+This is not an object of taxidermy but a living entity itself—worn once during Operation Psychopomp at a Houston nightclub, releasing its bacterial odor in whiffs into the atmosphere.

 *Click here for Forensic burial maps of cadavers after exhumation